openshift-eng/doozer/README.md

 # Local Image Builds

+### Install ImageBuilder

+Some images are built with `imagebuilder` instead of `docker build` (this is configured in the image's config yaml) and therefore you need to install `imagebuilder`:

+ `go get -u github.com/openshift/imagebuilder/cmd/imagebuilder`

+*Note*: by default go "gets" binaries into $GOPATH/bin, which you may want to put in your $PATH.
+If there is no $GOPATH golang defaults to $HOME/go

+### Registry Setup

 Because many images require resources on internal registries is it important to setup your local docker to search for images in the right place.
 Note: This is just one example and your mileage may vary depending on your system and tool versions